opeakinfenwa/Event-Registration-Service/Readme.md

 ## Modular Event Registration System

 This project is a modular and extensible backend system designed to manage event registration workflows with clear domain boundaries.
-It utilizes raw PostgreSQL for database operations, custom migration and seed runners, and is structured with clean architecture principles for maintainability, scalability, and extensibility.
+It utilises raw PostgreSQL for database operations, custom migration and seed runners, and is structured with clean architecture principles for maintainability, scalability, and extensibility.

 ## Architecture Overview